movestore/movestore.github.io/hello_world_app.md

-# Hello World! - create your first Apps
+# Hello World! - create your first App

 Please follow the instructions below and create your first App that runs in the R Copilot Software Development Kit ([R SDK](copilot-r-sdk.md)) in RStudio.
 This is meant to be an example for future Apps that can be submittd to and then run on MoveApps.